EdgarSargsyan2001/CPU_simulator/README.md

    | XOR  | +  -  |+ + +    |
    | NOT | +  -  | - - -    |
    | CMP    | +  -  | + + +   |

++ the value of these operations is stored in the first register
++ The response of the CMP operation is stored in the DA register, which is used by the JG, JL, GE instructions.